 Source: RLI Iowa

 The survey participants’ outlook is bullish.
-93% of the respondents expect farm land values to increase over the coming five years, with 43% of expecting at least 10% increase.
+93% of the respondents expect farmland values to increase over the coming five years, with 43% expecting at least a 10% increase.
 5% expect a flattish outlook, while only 2% expect values to decline.

 Farmland available for sale is lower than in the recent past, and it is a driver of higher prices.
 65% of respondents stated that the number of farms for sale is lower in their area versus one year ago, while 22% stated it is similar.

 Participants ranked the reasons for higher prices.
-Concerns regarding economic inflation was at the bottom of the list:
+Economic inflation was at the bottom of the list:

 The Chicago Federal Reserve’s February 2021 AgLetter confirms the positive outlook.
 According to the survey results, the agricultural outlook seemed to be the "rosiest in years".
-It noted a +6% increase in value January 2021 over January 2020 in the Seventh District (Illinois, Indiana, Iowa, Michigan and Wisconsin).
+It noted a +6% increase in value during January 2021 year-over-year in the Seventh District (Illinois, Indiana, Iowa, Michigan and Wisconsin).
 The survey respondents are 137 agricultural bankers in the region.

 "The District also experienced positive changes in its agricultural credit conditions during the fourth quarter of 2020.
 In the final quarter of 2020, repayment rates for non-real-estate farm loans were higher than a year ago, and loan renewals and extensions were lower than a year earlier.
 Neither of these farm credit indicators had recorded year-over-year improvements since the third quarter of 2013."

 Credit conditions continue to improve.
 The Chicago Fed’s survey noted that loans categorized as having repayment problems fell to 4.3% in 4Q 2020, the lowest level since 2014.
-As of January 1, 2021, the average interest rates for farm operating loans was 4.5% and agricultural real estate loans was 4.1% — the lowest levels in the history of the survey.
+As of January 1, 2021, the average interest rates were 4.5% for farm operating loans and 4.1% for agricultural real estate loans — the lowest level in the history of the survey.
 While interest rates moved down, the vast majority of banks did not change their credit standards for farm loans.